celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 ![header](../../src/data-tutorials/showcase/beginner/deploying-celo-dapp-to-celo-network-with-web3py.png)

 ##  Introduction
-`Web3.py` is a powerful Python library that enables developers to interact with the Celo blockchain network and deploy decentralized applications (dApps) on the platform.
+`Web3.py` is a Python library used to interact with the Ethereum blockchain and other compatible blockchains, including the Celo network.
+It provides a convenient and easy-to-use interface for developers to interact with smart contracts on the blockchain, send transactions, retrieve data from the blockchain and deploy smart contracts to the blockchain.
 In this tutorial, we will walk through the process of deploying a Celo dApp to the Celo network using web3.py.
-Here are the steps we’ll follow

-1. Installing the web3.py library
-2. up web3 connection to Celo network
-3. Create a contract instance
-4. Estimate the gas cost for deploying the contract
-5. Build, Sign and Send the transaction
-6. Wait for the transaction
-7. Get the deployed contract address
-8. Create a concise contract instance
-9. Example function call on the deployed contract

 ##  Prerequisites